chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

     - Copy `bootstrap.abb` to all Automate and Chef Infra frontend nodes in the Disaster Recovery cluster.

     {{< note >}}
-    - Suggested frequency of backup and restore jobs is one hour.
+    - The Suggested frequency of backup and restore jobs is one hour.
 Be sure to monitor backup times to ensure they can be completed in the available time.
     - Make sure the Restore cron always restores the latest backed-up data.
     - A cron job is a Linux command used to schedule a job that is executed periodically.
     {{< /note >}}

-    - To clean the data from the backed up storage, either schedule a cron or delete it manually.
+    - To clean the data from the backed-up storage, either schedule a cron or delete it manually.
         - To prune all but a certain number of the most recent backups manually, parse the output of chef-automate backup list and apply the command chef-automate backup delete.
         For example: